skyleilani/Unity-to-Arduino-serial-communication/README.md

-# Use Arduino’s serial port to send signals to Unity
+# Use Arduino’s serial port to receive signals from Unity

 This repo contains code for allowing Unity to receive signals from Arduino via serial port.